sarbal/BINF_tut/lessons/lesson2.md

 ## Test yourself!
 1. Create an R markdown file (using RStudio).
 Save the file as "yourname_Lesson2.Rmd".
 Once again, delete the instructions starting from "This is an [R...".
 For the remaining exercises, insert the code as R chunks when you are satisified with your solutions.
 An R chunk is code placed  after a line that starts with ` ```{ r } `and ends before a line with ` ``` `.
 2. Load the file "lesson2.Rdata" into your environment.
-Plot three plots of the dataset "X".
-Be as creative as you can in one, as deceptive as you can in the second, and then as clear as you can in the last.
+3. Plot three plots from the dataset "X" to answer the next set of questions.
+There are multiple columns in the dataset, so feel free to explore and play around first.
+    a.
+What are the average weights per sex?
+Show as a histogram.
+    b.
+What are the range of scute numbers per set?
+Show as a boxplot.
+    c.
+What are the correlations between the biometrics?
+Show as a correlation plot.
-3. Now, using the dataset "Y", plot a heatmap.
+5. Now, using the dataset "Y", plot a heatmap.
 Aim for clarity!
-4. And finally, look at dataset "Z".
+6. And finally, look at dataset "Z".
 Plot it the best way you think would show its key feature.
-5. "Knit" your R markdown file into an html page, a pdf and a word document.
+7. "Knit" your R markdown file into an html page, a pdf and a word document.
 Save the latter two.
 Email either file to me!

 Solutions: Next week!